Bacococc/Bacococc/README.md

   Collaborated with **university students from Nagoya, Japan**, delivered **presentations in English** on topics like the impact of social media on society, and developed **cross-cultural collaboration skills**.

 - 🏦 **Shinhan Bank Hey Young Supporters – 2nd Generation** 2025 APR 3 ~

+- 🇯🇵 **Participation in Generative AI Hackathon in Japan** – 2025 APR 22 ~
+Participated in the Generative AI × Social Issues Hackathon organized by WAKE Career, focusing on addressing societal challenges through generative AI.
+Collaborated with a team of female engineers to develop innovative AI solutions.
+Took charge of the overall UI design and contributed to frontend development.

 ## My Vision 🌟